 3PLs can provide services to dispose of obsolete products or returned units.
 This includes breaking down the product, recycling them, or disposing of them in an environmentally and cost-effective manner.

 In-house Technology Expertise

 Over the past decade, there’s been an explosion in technological advances in the logistics space.
 From shopping cart platforms to Enterprise Resource Planning (ERP) systems to EDI connections with retailers.
 The complexity of how these systems work together has grown exponentially.
-A 3PL can leverage their expertise and in-house technology team to ensure these connections are setup correctly and maintained.
+A technology focused 3PL can leverage their expertise and in-house technology team to ensure these connections are setup correctly and maintained.

 A 3PL can provide the necessary tools to give their sellers a real-time look of their inventory and fulfillment processes.
 It’s important that the seller understands the tools and technical support they’ll have access to when evaluating a potential 3PL partner.